V0lk3n/Pico-BackDroid/README.md

 * One Plus 7 Pro - Oxygen Os 11 - Chrome
 * Samsung Galaxy S7 Edge - Android 10 - Chrome
+* Test it on your device, and make pull request!

 ## Installation